 1. Darth VaderView now at Amazon

 Obi-Wan Kenobi is the elder statesman of the Star Wars universe, teaching Luke the way of the Force and central to all that is good with the Rebel Alliance.
 He sacrificed his life for the good of the good and is sage words of advice help Luke destroy the Death Star.
-In his younger years, he was also a badass - something we will see more of when Ewen MacGregor reprises his role in the Kenobi TV Series.
+In his younger years, he was also a badass - something we saw in the Obi-Wan Kenobi TV series, which starred Ewan McGregor.

 4. YodaView now at Amazon

 Small but mighty, he is.
 The iconic design of the oldest Jedi master and Luke Skywalker’s tiny, trusty trainer was created by legendary movie make up artist Stuart Freeborn.
 He based it on a mash up of Albert Einstein’s and his own face.
 Yoda may be a little green guy, but look up and image of Freeborn and you’ll see that the resemblance is uncanny.